thorfriisphd-rgb/GSIMA/README.md

 GSIMA operates downstream of the **Projected Residue Interaction-Space Mapper (PRISM)**.

-The broader analytical framework proceeds as:
+The relevant analysis flow is:

 ```text
 Molecular dynamics trajectories